- Department Administrator: Colleen O'Reilly, Stokes Hall, S301-A, 617-552-3802, firstname.lastname@example.org

 The Department of History offers the undergraduate student a variety of courses in American, European, African, Asian, Latin American, and Middle Eastern history.
 With careful planning and the advice of faculty members, students can develop a sequence of courses that will prepare them for the fields of law, government, and foreign service, as well as careers in various international organizations, journalism, business, or teaching at the elementary, secondary, or college levels.

-In addition to the two-semester (six-credit) University Core sequence in modern history (selected from courses numbered HS 001 through HS 094), a History major is required to complete at least 30 additional credits in history, including the following: a 2-semester (6-credit) sequence in U.S. History (HS 181-182); three credits of HS 300: The Study and Writing of History (preferably taken in the sophomore or junior year); at least six credits in non-Western history; and at least 12 credits of upper-division electives (numbered 200-699) in addition to HS 300.
-All students who are not writing a senior honors thesis in History must take three of their upper-division credits in the form of either a senior colloquium (HS 691) or a senior research seminar (HS 692).
+In addition to the two-semester (six-credit) University Core sequence in modern history (selected from courses numbered HIST1001 through HIST1099), a History major is required to complete at least 30 additional credits in history, including the following: a 2-semester (6-credit) sequence in U.S. History (HIST2401-2402); three credits of The Study and Writing of History (selected from courses numbered HIST3301 through HIST3599 and preferably taken in the sophomore or junior year); at least six credits in non-Western history; and at least 12 credits of upper-division electives (numbered 4001-4962).
+All students who are not writing a senior honors thesis in History must take three of their upper-division credits in the form of either a senior colloquium (HIST4941) or a senior research seminar (HIST4942).
 At least nine credits of the electives, including six credits of the upper-division electives, should be in a field approved by the student's History Department advisor.
 For a list of possible fields, consult the Department's website at: http://www.bc.edu/content/bc/schools/cas/history/undergrad/major/requirements.html – fields.

-Students planning to major in history are strongly encouraged to take the University History Core in their freshman year and HS 181-182 in their sophomore year.
+Students planning to major in history are strongly encouraged to take the University History Core in their freshman year.
 Note that a score of 4 or 5 on the Advanced Placement test in European or world history fulfills the 2-semester (6-credit) University Core requirement in history, and a similar score on the A.P. test in American history fulfills the two-semester (6-credit) U.S. History requirement.
+For students in the Class of 2018 and later: A History Major with a score of 4 or 5 on the American History Advanced Placement Examination may substitute 6 credits of U.S. History electives for the HIST2401-2402 sequence.

 Students may take a maximum of 12 foreign-study credits, no more than six of which may be upper-division credits, among the thirty required major credits beyond the University Core.
 Likewise a maximum of six summer credits may be taken for major credit, but at least 18 credits, including HS 300 and six of the upper-division credits, must be taken at Boston College during the regular academic year.
 (Students should also note that the College of Arts and Sciences accepts summer courses for credit only to make up deficiencies so that even a course accepted to fulfill a History major or minor requirement will not reduce the 120 credits required for the degree.)